 Cetan preened himself as he sat comfortably on Haruka's head, particularly on her bandanna.
 After being released from his Pokéball, Cetan showed no interest in trying to escape.
 Instead, he opted to roost on Haruka's head and enjoy the scenery as the group made its way to Shidake Town.
 Haruka was a bit relieved that the Taillow wasn't upset with his circumstances, and was quite content to be her newest Pokémon.
 It made things a while lot easier.

 "Oh well," Haruka sighed.
-She only had one slot left for a Pokémon before she'd have to win a tournament to get more Pokémon.
+She had already filled half of her Pokémon slots.
 She hadn't planned on going so fast, but she couldn't deny that Cetan would be useful.
 Every trainer needed a flying type, and Cetan was certainly a good flyer.

 So long as no trees were in the way.

 "Yuki's probably left Shidake by now, if he was even there to begin with," the teenage girl mumbled.
 "Still, if I get there fast enough, with no more delays..."